 After experiencing the loss of a loved one, knowing what to expect from your employer can help relieve some of the pressure around returning to work.
-In this article, we’ve outlined what to expect from your employer, bereavement leave law, and how your workplace can support you after a loss.
+Here, we outline what to expect from your employer, bereavement leave law, and how your workplace can support you after a loss.

 There is no set number of days that an employer must offer for bereavement leave, but they are obliged to allow a ‘reasonable’ number of days as unpaid leave.